srfrnk/jabos/README.md

 Diagrams for supported and future planned use-cases [are here](https://miro.com/app/board/uXjVOY5CIn0=)

+### Reuse Images

+You might want to avoid rebuilding images after they have been built and tested in the QA env.

 ## Security

 `Jabos` images and manifest are being scanned by [`CodeQL`](https://codeql.github.com/) and [`Snyk`](https://snyk.io/) as part of the release process using GitHub Actions.